Hate crimes on rise in SC. But there’s no state law against them

 Pak operates the studio in Rock Hill with his family, including son Daniel Pak.
 Daniel Pak said the case is ongoing and declined to discuss details.

-As a result of the arson incident, State Rep. John King, D-York, said he introduced a bill in 2009 that would make it a felony to commit a hate crime.
+As a result of the arson, State Rep. John King, D-York, said he introduced a bill in 2009 that would make it a felony to commit a hate crime.

 The bill, which is now co-sponsored by State Rep. Gilda Cobb-Hunter, D-Orangeburg, didn’t get much traction.
 But King continued to reintroduce it each year.
-Under the bill, which is still in committee, anyone found guilty of a hate crime could be sentenced two-15 years in prison.
+Under the bill, which is still in committee, anyone found guilty of a hate crime could be sentenced two to 15 years in prison.

 “People cannot feel unsafe in this state,” King said.
 “And it is our responsibility as elected officials to make sure that they are safe.”